telerik/kendo-ui-core/docs/controls/data-management/grid/print-export.md

 To achieve that, use either of these options:

-* Print the existing page, and hide the irrelevant content with print CSS
+* Print the existing page and hide the irrelevant content with print CSS.
-* Print a separate web page with only the Grid on it
+* Print a separate web page with only the Grid on it.

 ### Print Existing Web Pages